A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

-\paragraph{Fairness.} We evaluate fairness in a train on synthetic and test on real setting.
+Fairness can be evaluated in a train on synthetic and test on real setting.
 This is necessary because downstream models trained on synthetic data may inherit or even amplify disparities when they are deployed on real populations.
 This setting is a commonly used evaluation protocol for tabular generation.
 Fairness considerations are concerns that exist across the entire pipeline starting from data through the model and ending at deployment \citep{barocas-hardt-narayanan}.

-For outcome fairness including demographic parity and disparate impact, we consider a protected attribute $A \in \{a,b\}$ and a binary decision $\hat Y$.
-We report the Statistical Parity Difference and the Disparate Impact Ratio:
+For outcome fairness including demographic parity and disparate impact, let us consider a protected attribute $A \in \{a,b\}$ and a binary decision $\hat Y$.
+The Statistical Parity Difference and the Disparate Impact Ratio are given by:

 \!\!Ideally, the Statistical Parity Difference should approach 0 and the Disparate Impact Ratio should approach 1.
 The Disparate Impact Ratio is widely used in the literature concerning disparate impact as a rate ratio criterion such as the eighty percent rule \citep{feldman2015disparate,barocas-hardt-narayanan}.